AlGepe/OmniSnippets_JS/docs/customJS/c2c/template.rst

 .. rubric:: 1 - Global variables

-This is where you place any *configurarion* variables that should be visible for any other function and must not disappear or be reset.
+This is where you place any *configuration* variables that should be visible for any other function and must not disappear or be reset.
 We explained how this works in :ref:`The life and death of a variable<scope>`.

 .. rubric::  4 - omni.onInit